BMW 3 Series review - Reliability and safety

 Proven mechanical components bode well for reliability, while its safety systems are among the best in class

-BMW has a reputation for making solidly reliable cars, but its poor 27th placing (out of 30 manufacturers) in our 2021 Driver Power customer satisfaction survey shows there’s still areas that require some improvement.
+BMW has a reputation for making solidly reliable cars, but its disappointing 21st placing (out of 30 manufacturers) in our 2021 Driver Power customer satisfaction survey shows there’s still areas that require some improvement.
 The 3 Series finished in 31st spot out of 75 cars in the Driver Power Best cars to own poll.

 The 3 Series didn't feature in the customer satisfaction poll, although the latest 5 Series (which shares much of its technology with the newest 3 Series) was ranked in 40th place, so this should bode well for the new car’s reliability.
 Many of the 3 Series’ infotainment systems, as well as the car’s basic structure, engine and gearboxes, have fared well in the 5 Series, so we would hope the 3 Series can improve its overall ranking.

 Additional safety systems come under what BMW terms Active Guard Plus.
 This includes speed limit information, lane departure warning, a collision and pedestrian warning system with a city brake function, plus cruise control with braking function.